rhwrd/industrial_training/gh_pages/_downloads/python-pcl training wiki_Limited C++.md

 rospy
 )</code></pre>

+    <u>The last two steps should be unecessary if the user typed in the catkin_create_pkg command correctly as those lines will already be filled correctly into the CMakeLists<u>

-Specify the packages your package depends on.
-We will not be using ‘perception_msgs’ as we will not be creating custom messages in this course.
-It is included for further student knowledge.
-If you wish for a more in depth explanation including how to implement customer messages, here is a good <a href="MIT resource" target="http://duckietown.mit.edu/media/pdfs/1rpRisFoCYUm0XT78j-nAYidlh-cDtLCdEbIaBCnx9ew.pdf">MIT resource</a> on the steps taken
+    Specify the packages your package depends on.  *We will not be using ‘perception_msgs’ as we will not be creating custom messages in this course.* <-- <u>Self contrdicting sentence.
+I'm not sure what is correct.</u> It is included for further student knowledge.
+If you wish for a more in depth explanation including how to implement custom messages, here is a good <a href="MIT resource" target="http://duckietown.mit.edu/media/pdfs/1rpRisFoCYUm0XT78j-nAYidlh-cDtLCdEbIaBCnx9ew.pdf">MIT resource</a> on the steps taken

-5. Line 20, uncomment and save.
+5. Uncomment line 23 and save.
 <pre><code>
 catkin_python_setup()</code></pre>